 - "However, this car is still no place for a six-footer - it’s tight back there." -- Popular Mechanics (2012)

-The base 2013 VW Beetle comes standard with an eight-speaker stereo, auxiliary input jack, Bluetooth and a media interface with an iPod cable.
+The base 2013 VW Beetle comes standard with an eight-speaker stereo, an auxiliary input jack, Bluetooth and a media interface with an iPod cable.
 Optional features include an eight-speaker Fender sound system, satellite radio, HD Radio and a navigation system.

 - "But one item worth special mention, if you can pop for one of the top-line trims, is the terrific Fender Audio System.
 It's easy to operate and delivers great sound.
 If you're an audiophile, you need to check this out." -- Kelley Blue Book